MicrosoftEdge/WebView2Feedback/specs/AllowHostInputProcessing.md

 In order to solve this type of issue, we provide an api which allows user inputs pass through the browser to the host app.

 # Description
-`DeliverInputMessagesToHostMessageQueue` allows user input messages to pass through the browser window to be received by an app process window.
+`AllowHostInputProcessing` allows user input messages(keyboard, mouse, touch, and pen) to pass through the browser window to be received by an app process window.

 The messages can be received by Win32 API ::GetMessage() or ::PeekMessage().
 This provides the host app a chance to handle the message before dispatching to the WebView2 HWND.